hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/Resources.md

 ```

 ## Understanding Resource Components
 In this section we will look at the different parts of the JSON description of a resource.
 This is not an exhaustive list of all the different combinations that are possible but it will provide a general overview of the different features that a resource can expose.
+We accomplish this by dividing the JSON from the above example into several different parts, and describe each of those parts.

 ```JSON
 {